camment/sdk-ios/readme.md

 then run `pod install`

 ### Configure CammentSDK in project's Info.plist
-The SDK requires access to Camment server as well as access to Facebook API.
 Add following code to your Info.plist to prevent any restrictions from iOS:
 ```xml
 <key>LSRequiresIPhoneOS</key>
 	<true/>